chicken curry recipe

 Preparation

-• First heat oil in a deep pan, then add whatever whole spices you have – bay leaf, cinnamon, cloves & green cardamoms.
-Fry them till you get an aroma, just for a min.
+• On a medium flame, heat oil in a deep pan.
+Add the whole spices – bay leaf, cinnamon, cloves & green cardamoms.

-• Add chopped onions and chilies.
-Saute till the onions turn deep golden in color.
+• Stir in the chopped onions and chilies.
+Saute until deep golden in color, for 7 to 8 mins.

-• Next add ginger garlic paste and saute till you get a nice aroma.
-This just takes about a minute.
+• Add ginger garlic paste and saute till you get a nice aroma, for about a minute.

 • Then add tomatoes, turmeric and salt.
 Mix well and cook until the tomatoes turn soft & mushy.

-• Pour yogurt (or cashew paste), red chili powder, garam masala & coriander powder.
+• Turn down the heat to low, Stir in the yogurt (or cashew paste), red chili powder, garam masala & coriander powder.

-• On a low heat, cook until the mixture smells good and the raw smell goes away.
+• Cook on low heat, until the mixture smells good and aromatic.

 • Add chicken and coriander leaves.
-Fry till the chicken turns white or pale in color.
+Fry on a medium heat till the chicken turns white or pale in color.
 This takes around 3 mins.

 • Cover and cook on a low heat for 3 to 4 minutes.
 This step is very important as the chicken absorbs all the flavors of the spices.